 Q: What certification examinations does UCNS offer?

-A: UCNS currently offers certification examinations in the subspecialties of Autonomic Disorders, Behavioral Neurology & Neuropsychiatry, Clinical Neuromuscular Pathology, Headache Medicine, Neurocritical Care, Neuroimaging, and Neuro-oncology.
-A certification examination for Interventional Neurology is tentatively schedule for 2022.
+A: UCNS currently offers certification examinations in the subspecialties of Autonomic Disorders, Behavioral Neurology & Neuropsychiatry, Clinical Neuromuscular Pathology, Headache Medicine, Interventional Neurology, Neurocritical Care, Neuroimaging, and Neuro-oncology.

 Q: Why should I pursue UCNS certification in my subspecialty area?